typestack/class-sanitizer/README.md

     }
     ```

-    Your class must implement `SanitizerInterface` interface and its `sanitize` method, which defines sanitation logic.
+    Your class must implement `SanitizerInterface` interface and its `sanitize` method, which defines sanitization logic.

-2. Then you can use your new sanitation constraint in your class:
+2. Then you can use your new sanitization constraint in your class:

     ```typescript
     import {Sanitize} from "class-sanitizer";